slowmosteve/news-app/README.md

 ## Running the app locally as a container

-Use `docker` to build an image from the `/app` directory.
+Use `docker` to build an image for the front end app

 ```
-docker build . -t app
+docker build ./app -t app
 ```

 Run the app with port forwarding using the following.
 Note that the service account key is mounted as a volume and a file with environment variables is passed to the container.

 ```
-docker run --rm -p 127.0.0.1:8080:8080 -v ~/projects/news-site/.creds/news-site.json:/creds/news-site.json --env-file ../.docker_env/docker_env app
+docker run --rm -p 127.0.0.1:8080:8080 -v ~/projects/news-site/.creds/news-site.json:/creds/news-site.json --env-file .docker_env/docker_env app
 ```

-Similarly, use `docker` to build an image from the `/backend` directory.
+Similarly, use `docker` to build an image for the backend.
 Note that at the time of writing `papermill` has some incompatibilities that can be worked around by using `pipenv lock --pre`

 ```
-docker build . -t backend
+docker build ./backend -t backend
 ```

 Run the backend with the following:

 ```
-docker run --rm -p 127.0.0.1:8081:8081 -v ~/projects/news-site/.creds/news-site.json:/creds/news-site.json --env-file ../.docker_env/docker_env backend
+docker run --rm -p 127.0.0.1:8081:8081 -v ~/projects/news-site/.creds/news-site.json:/creds/news-site.json --env-file .docker_env/docker_env backend
 ```